pombase/canto/root/docs/md/canto_admin/configuration_file.md

 automatically set to 1.
 Also `host_organisms` will be set to a list the Organism objects.  `multi_organism_mode` is also set to 1/true.

+Note that when `pathogen_host_mode` is enabled, every organism that is in the organism table but _not_ in `host_organism_taxonids` will be assumed to be a pathogen organism.